BRAIN-TO/GIRFReco.jl/paper.md

 The following components are utilized within the spiral reconstruction pipeline of __GIRFReco.jl__ (Fig. 1), and separated into different (sub-)packages.

-1. Core iterative image reconstruction, using Julia package __MRIReco.jl__
+1. Core iterative image reconstruction, using Julia package `MRIReco.jl`
     - CG-SENSE [7] algorithm
     - ESPIRIT [16] for sensitivity maps
 2. Model-based correction components
-    - Smoothed B0 map estimation, custom implementation of [18] in __MRIFieldMaps.jl__
+    - Smoothed B<sub>0</sub> map estimation, custom implementation of [18] in `MRIFieldMaps.jl`
-    - Static B0 map correction, accelerated by time-segmented implementation in __MRIReco.jl__ [17]
+    - Static B<sub>0</sub> map correction, accelerated by time-segmented implementation in `MRIReco.jl` [17]
     - Gradient impulse response function (GIRF) [1]
         - measured in phantom [19]
         - open-source computation [22]
-        - prediction implemented in custom package __MRIGradients.jl__ [14]
+        - prediction implemented in custom package `MRIGradients.jl` [14]

 ![Figure 1](paper/GIRFReco_Components.png?raw=true "GIRFReco.jl Components")

 ### Detailed Processing Pipeline
 __GIRFReco.jl__ executes the required steps for spiral diffusion reconstruction (shown in Figure 2) in the following order:

 1. Conversion of proprietary format, vendor-specific raw image data to an open-source raw data format ([ISMR]MRD, [9])
 2. Synchronization of the data and the k-space trajectory
-3. Model-based correction of the k-space sampling points and data using the gradient impulse response function (GIRF [1], __MRIGradients.jl__)
+3. Model-based correction of the k-space sampling points and data using the gradient impulse response function (GIRF [1], `MRIGradients.jl`)
 4. Coil sensitivity map estimation (ESPIRIT, [16])
-5. Off-resonance (B0) map estimation (__MRIFieldmaps.jl__, [18])
+5. Off-resonance (B<sub>0</sub>) map estimation (`MRIFieldmaps.jl`, [18])
-6. Non-Cartesian, iterative parallel image reconstruction with off-resonance correction (__MRIReco.jl__, [15])
+6. Non-Cartesian, iterative parallel image reconstruction with off-resonance correction (`MRIReco.jl`, [15])

 ![Figure 2](paper/GIRFReco_Pipeline.png?raw=true "Template Reconstruction Pipeline")

 ### Quality of Life Features

-In addition to providing an end-to-end reconstruction workflow, __GIRFReco.jl__ provides intermediate methods for plotting images and calibration data using PlotlyJS, as well as the capability to also export intermediate reconstruction results in the interest of reproducibility.
+In addition to providing an end-to-end reconstruction workflow, __GIRFReco.jl__ provides intermediate methods for plotting images and calibration data using PlotlyJS, as well as the capability to also export intermediate reconstruction results (such as calculated coil sensitivity maps and B<sub>0</sub> maps) in the interest of reproducibility.

 ## Getting Started
 Up-to-date information about how to install __GIRFReco.jl__, run example reconstructions and apply it to your own data can be found in the README.md provided in the GitHub repository.
-Further technical documentation about the API is provided at **TODO: link to documenter results**, automatically generated by __Documenter.jl__.
+Further technical documentation about the API is provided at **TODO: link to documenter results**, automatically generated by [`Documenter.jl`](https://github.com/JuliaDocs/Documenter.jl).

 ## Conclusion and Outlook

-We provide __GIRFReco.jl__, an end-to-end template for spiral image reconstruction, which is open-source from raw MR data to final image, implemented in Julia as a single development ecosystem.
-Following best practices of software sustainability and accessibility, we re-use code of an established MR image reconstruction package (__MRIReco.jl__), while extending its capability to cater for the complex use case of multiple model-based corrections necessary for high-quality spiral MRI.
+The presenting package, __GIRFReco.jl__, is an open-source end-to-end toolbox for spiral MRI reconstruction.
+It is developed solely in Julia, allowing users to obtain final images directly from raw MR data acquired by spiral k-space trajectories.
+Following best practices of software sustainability and accessibility, the code in the established MR image reconstruction package (`MRIReco.jl`) was properly reused here, with extensions over its capability to handle a more complex multiple model-based corrections necessary for high-quality spiral MRI.
+Without loss of generality, this __GIRFReco.jl__ package can be easily extended for MRI reconstruction with GIRF and off-resonance corrections for the data acquired under arbitrarily non-Cartesian k-space trajectories besides spiral.

-## References:
+## References

 1. S. J. Vannesjo et al., "Gradient system characterization by impulse response measurements with a dynamic field camera," Magn.
 Reson.
 Med., vol. 69,no. 2, pp. 583-93, Feb.
 2013, doi: 10.1002/mrm.24263.
 2. Y. Lee et al., “On the signal-to-noise ratio benefit of spiral acquisition in diffusion MRI,” Magnetic Resonance in Medicine, vol. 85, no. 4, pp. 1924–1937, 2021, doi: https://doi.org/10.1002/mrm.28554.